First Aid & The Law Part 1 - Duty of Care

 One of the most common questions we receive is "Will I get sued if I give first aid to a casualty?"

 This is a reasonable question given the increasingly litigious world we live in.
-The following article provides some of the important factors that must be considered to protect both yourself and the casualty.
+The following article provides some of the important factors that must be considered to protect not only the casualty but also yourself.

 Duty of Care

 A duty of care is a legal obligation set on an individual requiring that they conform to a standard of reasonable care while performing any acts that could foreseeably harm others.
 It is the first element that must be established to proceed with an action in negligence.

 Reasonable care – or the actions of a reasonable person - is a legal basis of Common Law representing an objective standard against which any individual's conduct can be measured.
 It is used to determine if a breach of the standard of care has occurred, provided a duty of care can be proven.

 What is important to remember is that ones actions would be judged against those of a reasonable person of the same standing in a similar situation; the actions of a First Aider would therefore only be judged against those of someone of similar training and experience, not against the actions or decisions of a paramedic or doctor.

 Negligence exists when a person breaches their duty of care owed to another through an act or omission which results in an injury or a loss.
 This is not the same as carelessness because someone might be exercising as much care as they are capable of, yet still fall below the level of competence expected of them.